vjoel/tupelo/doc/faq.md

       $ tup myhost:path/to/srv --tunnel

   Here, myhost is whatever you need to ssh into the first host (it might be username@example.com).
 The services file at path/to/srv is read using ssh (it doesn't have to be on the same host as the services themselves, but usually is).
 Then tunnels to those services are set up over the ssh connection.
-This is client-managed tunneling.
+This is client-managed tunneling (corresponding to the -L switch for ssh).
+  All the command line programs (and any program using Tupelo::Application) can make use of tunneling.
+For example, the [chat app](example/chat):

+      host1$ ruby chat.rb chat.yaml Fred

+      host2$ ruby chat.rb host1:path/to/chat.yaml Wilma --tunnel

-  The procedure for server-managed tunneling is different.
+  The procedure for server-managed tunneling (corresponding to the -R switch for ssh) is different.
 When a main Tupelo.application process needs to start a remote client that tunnels back to the server, simply pass `tunnel: true` to the #remote call.
 (In fact, if you pass --tunnel on the command line, the `true` value becomes the default for all #remote clients.)
 For [example](example/map-reduce/remote-map-reduce.rb).

 2. How can I connect clients across private subnets and behind firewalls?